garden-io/garden/docs/using-garden/actions.md

 Each component can have multiple actions.
 For example, a single application can have different build and deployment scenarios (`Build` snd `Deploy` actions), multiple test suites (`Test` actions), and various helper scripts (`Run` actions).

-Each action can be defined in own Garden configuration file.
-But, for the sake of simplicity and maintainability, it might be easier to have one `garden.yml` configuration file per project's component.
+Each action can be defined in it's own Garden configuration file, but for the sake of simplicity and maintainability it might be easier to have one `garden.yml` configuration file per project's component.

 Below is a simple example of the action configurations of the `backend` application (from